methodXD/Class3Project/README.md

 README - Class3Project
 =============

-## Project for Data Science Class 03 - Getting and Cleaning Data
+### Project for Data Science Class 03 - Getting and Cleaning Data

+## SYSTEM INFORMATION

 Version of R used: R x64 3.1.2

 Operating System: Win7 x64

-### About:
+## About:
 All actions (from downloading the raw data to outputting the tidy data text file) are completed by running the run_analysis.R script.

+### Step 1: Downloading and importing Data
 First, the script downloads the data as a zip file.
 This zip file is unzipped into the "UCI HAR Dataset" folder.
-Each relevant data set is read into R:
+Each of the following relevant data set are then read into R:

 * subject_train.txt
 * X_train.txt